open-science-promoters/contibutor_manager/README.md

 1. From scratch

-- GUI to get an author list:
+- GUI to get an author:
     - enter ORCID
     - checkbox Credit
+    - box for is_an_author and is_corresponding_author, default is yes/no
     - **choose affiliation**
+    - add author to list.
+- on the list:
+        - click one author to modify information (enter data on above choice boxes)
         - choose output format: download button

 2. Import - converstion